Earthquakes on May 8, 2026

 10.0 km---✓ ReviewedUSGS →

-At 22:00 UTC on May 8, 2026, a magnitude 4.1 tremor occurred 199 km E of Petropavlovsk-Kamchatsky, Russia.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+May 8, 2026 brought a magnitude 4.1 earthquake 199 km E of Petropavlovsk-Kamchatsky, Russia, logged at 22:00 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.184°N, 161.598°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 53.184°, 161.598°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08